ulug2002/str_while_loop_homework/README.md

 # Problems
 ## While01

   A variable of type str is given.
-Find how many numbers it contains and return.
+Find how many digits it contains and return.

 **Example 1:**